Foxhound013/GDSP-Tutorials/README.md

 Resource(s)
 - Documentation for the granddaddy of plotting, Matplotlib: https://matplotlib.org/
+  - A cheat sheet is always a welcomed resource for this sort of thing: https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Python_Matplotlib_Cheat_Sheet.pdf
   - Color options in Matplotlib: https://matplotlib.org/2.0.2/examples/color/named_colors.html
   - A good stackoverflow question regarding the use of subplots, even in the case of one plot.
 This tripped me up for a while too, check it out: https://stackoverflow.com/questions/34162443/why-do-many-examples-use-fig-ax-plt-subplots-in-matplotlib-pyplot-python
   - The anatomy of Matplotlib figure: https://matplotlib.org/3.1.1/gallery/showcase/anatomy.html
-- Documentation for seaborns, the statistical offspring of Matplotlib: https://seaborn.pydata.org/
+- Documentation for seaborn, the statistical offspring of Matplotlib: https://seaborn.pydata.org/
+  - As with matplotlib, there is a cheat sheet for seaborn: https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Python_Seaborn_Cheat_Sheet.pdf
 - If you're into R, there is a version of ggplot for Python as well!
 Check out the documentation here: http://ggplot.yhathq.com/
   - Note: If its just the style of the styling of a ggplot that you want in your matplotlib plots, you can set themes!
 In this case, you would use the following snippet of code `plt.style.use('ggplot')`
 - Since we'll be doing visualization, we should probably have a dataset to play with.
 In my searching I came across this great Medium article that lists out some great repositories for datasets.
 Check it out here: https://towardsdatascience.com/top-10-great-sites-with-free-data-sets-581ac8f6334